nicozapatacruz/mercadoliebre/README.md

-# This page was made for practica
+# This page was made for practice
 https://mercadoliebre-nicolaszapata.herokuapp.com/